Giskard-AI/giskard/python-client/docs/push-feature.md

 ```

 ```
+# Disabled Temporarily
-"action": "Save this example for further inspection and testing", "explanation": "This may help you identify inconsistent patterns and create a unit test based on these examples", "button": "Save Example"
+# "action": "Save this example for further inspection and testing",
+# "explanation": "This may help you identify inconsistent patterns and create a unit test based on these examples",
+# "button": "Save Example"

 "action": "Generate a test specific to this example" "explanation": "This may help you ensure this example is not predicted with low confidence for a new model", "button": "Create unit test"

+"action": "Generate a test to check if the rate of <br>underconfidence</br> rows is decreasing", "explanation": "This may help you ensure that the underconfidence rate is at an acceptable level", "button": "Create unit test"

 "action": "Open the debugger session on similar examples",